Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

 One of the advantages of the model with spinor moving frame variables is the possibility to change the coordinate basis replacing the spinor and vector coordinate functions by Lorentz invariant functions.
-Such coordinate basis is called analytical \cite{Sokatchev:1985tc,Sokatchev:1987nk,Bandos:1990ji}, due to the historical reasons\footnote{This refers to that one of the roots of spinor moving frame method is Lorentz harmonic superspace approach to ${\cal N}=2$ and ${\cal N}=3$ supersymmetric theories in D=4 \cite{Galperin:1984av,Galperin:1984bu,Galperin:2001seg}.}.
-In our case the coordinates of a suitable analytical basis of the Lorentz harmonic superspace $\Sigma^{(10+45|16+16)}$
+Such a coordinate basis is called analytical \cite{Sokatchev:1985tc,Sokatchev:1987nk,Bandos:1990ji}, due to historical reasons\footnote{This refers to that one of the roots of spinor moving frame method is Lorentz harmonic superspace approach to ${\cal N}=2$ and ${\cal N}=3$ supersymmetric theories in $\text{D}=4$ \cite{Galperin:1984av,Galperin:1984bu,Galperin:2001seg}.}.
+In our case, the coordinates of a suitable analytical basis of the Lorentz harmonic superspace $\Sigma^{(10+45|16+16)}$ \be ^{{\cal M}}_{An}= ({\rm x}^0, {\rm x}_{_{An}}^I, \Theta_q , \tilde{\Theta}_q, v_\alpha{}^q) \ee are related to the central basis coordinates \eqref{LH=SSP} by